The Plant Explained

 1. Slows hair regrowth

 The single biggest reason cyperus rotundus oil shows up in modern skincare is its effect on the hair follicle.
-Multiple studies — including Sebastian et al. (2007) and Kumar et al. (2013) — show that consistent topical application reduces hair density and miniaturizes regrowth over 4–12 weeks.
+The clearest clinical evidence is the 2014 evaluation by Mohammed GF (n=65), which showed meaningful reductions in hair density and regrowth rate after 4–12 weeks of topical use.
 See the full breakdown in cyperus oil as a hair growth inhibitor.

 2. Anti-inflammatory and soothing

-The sesquiterpenes in CREO have documented anti-inflammatory activity, which is why the oil is often applied right after hair removal to calm redness and reduce post-removal bumps.
+Sesquiterpenes have documented anti-inflammatory activity, which is why CREO is often applied right after hair removal to calm redness and reduce post-removal bumps.

-Lab studies also show antioxidant and mild antimicrobial activity — useful traits in a leave-on facial oil.
+Lab studies show antioxidant and mild antimicrobial activity — useful traits in a leave-on facial oil.

 The traditional context